asiemer/madux/CONTRIBUTING.md

 ## Version 0.2.0

 - [ ] When Madux-bind is finished...
+- [ ] Add Madux-bind to this repo!

 Madux-bind should be finished because we want to be sure that the API is very good (aka we need hands-on experience).